Skip to main content

 Court ruled peer review report lacked factual basis for denying medical supplies, showing First Department's higher scrutiny standards for peer reviews in no-fault cases.

 In New York’s no-fault insurance system, peer review reports play a crucial role when insurers deny claims for medical necessity.
 These reports must provide detailed medical rationale to justify coverage denials, not just conclusory statements.
-The First Department Appellate Term has established particularly rigorous standards for what constitutes adequate peer review documentation.
+The First Department Appellate Term has established particularly rigorous standards for what constitutes adequate peer review documentation, creating a higher evidentiary threshold than some practitioners encounter in the Second Department.

 Jason Tenenbaum’s Analysis: